MarRist/Handwritten-Digit-Classification/README.md

 #### 1) kNN classifier

-* K nearest neighbor classifier using Euclidean distance on the raw pixel data evaluated for K = 1 and K = 15
+* The kNN classifier using Euclidean distance was evaluated for K = 1 and K = 15.

-* For K > 1 the K-NN algorithm may encounter ties which need to be broken down.
-In that case the value of K was decreased by 1 and the K-NN algorithm was re-evaluated using the reduced K value.
-This method was repeated until the tie was broken and the classification could have been performed, or until K = 1 was reached.
+* For K > 1 the K-NN algorithm may encounter ties.
+In that case the value of K was decreased by 1 and the K-NN algorithm was re-evaluated using the reduced K value or until K = 1 was reached.

-* Find the optimal K in the 1-15 range using 10-fold cross-validation.
+* An optimal K in the 1-15 range was found using 10-fold cross-validation.

 #### 2) Conditional Gaussian classifier